 For several years, he was the host and musical director of the acclaimed Youngstars cabaret performances of professional children in New York City.
 His music arrangements have been heard on many compact disc releases of the “Revisited” series of recordings on Painted Smiles Records.
 He also had the honor of directing ragtime legend Max Morath in Ragtime and Again off-Broadway at the York Theatre.

 He has been the musical director of over 200 productions across the country, including every style of music, from Kismet to The Rocky Horror Show.
-He has coached cast members of almost every current Broadway musical, and former students have included Laura Bell Bundy, Kerry Butler, Deborah Gibson, Ariana Grande, Nikki M. James, Ricki Lake, Constantine Maroules, Lea Michele, Sarah Jessica Parker, Natalie Portman, Christy Carlson Romano, Lea Salonga, Jamie-Lynn Sigler, Britney Spears, and Ashley Tisdale.
+He has coached cast members of almost every current Broadway musical, and former students have included Laura Bell Bundy, Kerry Butler, Debbie Gibson, Ariana Grande, Nikki M. James, Ricki Lake, Constantine Maroulis, Lea Michele, Sarah Jessica Parker, Natalie Portman, Christy Carlson Romano, Jamie-Lynn Sigler, Britney Spears, and Ashley Tisdale.

 He was a pianist with the Broadway and national companies of the hit musical Annie, and spent two seasons as the Associate Conductor of the St. Louis Muny Opera, working with such stars as Shirley Jones, Paul Williams, Carol Lawrence, and Vincent Price.